JWanderer73/Wayfinder/README.md

 - **Input:** Destination city, travel dates, budget, vibe, dietary restrictions, must-see attractions
 - **Output:** A ranked list of top attractions + hotels + booking links, ready for the routing/map stage

-The system is designed so the **AI ranker is swappable** — you can use Claude (Anthropic), Gemini (Google, free), or a custom ML model, all with a one-line change.
+The system is designed so the **AI ranker is swappable** — you can use Gemini (Google, free) or a custom ML model, all with a one-line change.

 ---